-Dr. Loewenstein was born in 1926 in Gunsengen, Hesse, Germany.
+Dr. Loewenstein was born in on December 23, 1926 in Gunsengen, Hesse, Germany.
 His family emigrated to the U.S. when he was a child in 1938, originally settling in Tacoma, Washington.

 In 1945 at the age of 19, he was drafted to the U.S. Navy while he had been attending the College of Puget Sound.
 After bootcamp, he was sent to Chicago for electronics training and was stationed at Navy Pier.
 He was released from the Navy about one year after the end of the war and returned to college to pursue his education.
 He graduated in 1949 from University of Puget Sound with a degree in mathematics and physics.
 He earned his Ph.D. from Ohio State in 1954 in chemical physics.

 Fascinated with the growth in nuclear technology at Argonne National Laboratory (ANL), he became a part of their fast reactor physics team.
 He specifically was part of the Fast Critical Facility, a.k.a Zero Power Reactor III (ZPRIII).
 He traveled extensively in the 1950s between Chicago and Idaho working on the project.